Haplotype convergence: Description

 Haplotype convergence is rare, due to the sheer odds involved of two unrelated individuals independently evolving exactly the same genetic sequence in the site of interest.
 Thus, haplotypes are shared mainly between very closely related individuals, as the genetic information in two related individuals will be much more similar than between unrelated individuals.
 Substitution bias further increases the likelihood of haplotype convergence, as this increases the probability of mutations occurring at the same site.
 Sequences may also diverge from the same original sequence and then revert, converging in this manner.
 Convergence through convergent evolution in two unrelated groups is much less common, as derived traits may arise through dramatically different pathways.

-Erroneously determining two individuals do be identical due to haplotype convergence becomes much less likely when more genetic markers are tested, since that would require a larger amount of extremely rare coincidences.
+Erroneously determining two individuals to be identical due to haplotype convergence becomes much less likely when more genetic markers are tested, since that would require a larger amount of extremely rare coincidences.
 With modern high-throughput sequencing approaches, sequencing a large set of markers, or even the entire genome, is much more feasible and greatly minimizes these issues.